lunan0320/FedPHE/README.md

 1. The package size for `paillier`, `bfv` and `ckks` are different.
 We always set `80` for paillier and `4096` for bfv and ckks.
 2. You can adaptively choose whether to `encrypt`, whether to `select`, whether to `sparse`, etc.
 3. You can choose which encryption method to use.
 If you want to calculate a more accurate time cost, you can set `--cipher_count False` (there is also a certain time cost for counting cipher traffic)
+4. Please make sure your `GPU` has enough memory, `inter-process communication` ciphertext may cause `memory overflow`

+> Note: In order to communicate and synchronize between processes, the code uses the `torch.multiprocessing` library.
+We have set up more `locks`, `events`, `values`, `pipes`, and `queues`.
+If you are a novice in this area, do not modify these switches, as it may cause running failures.

 ## Results